 "You want to avoid wrapping your hair in a normal towel after the shower because they can really flatten the hair down after you just used your volumizing shampoo and conditioner," Townsend warns.

-He says using a real microfiber towel turban (like the cult-loved ones from Aquis shown above) are better, but, and I quote, "He'd rather be punched in the face" than see a client wearing an old-school towel turban on their head.
+He says using a real microfiber towel turban (like the cult-loved ones from Aquis shown above) is better, but, and I quote, "He'd rather be punched in the face" than see a client wearing an old-school towel turban on their head.
 These are really meant to absorb moisture, and the hair gets stuck in between the towel's tiny loops, which roughs it up, causes, tangles, and leads to hair loss or breakage—not a great side effect for someone looking to get thicker strands.

 6. Don't Be Afraid to Tease the Heck Out of Your Hair